Meet your Mentors

 The Visiting Artist, Scholar, and Designer Program explores critical, diverse, and creative inquiry.
 This interdisciplinary initiative enriches the academic experience at RMCAD and serves the greater Denver-metro community.

-The VASD Program opens RMCAD’s doors to the Denver metro community by inviting the public to attend a variety of free evening lectures presented by our roster of distinguished guests.
+This Program unites the entire RMCAD community and opens its doors to the Denver-metro area by inviting the public to attend a variety of free evening lectures and events presented by our roster of distinguished guests.
 These guests also engage with RMCAD students and faculty through private events, such as studio visits, gallery talks, and workshops.
-Bringing artists, scholars, and designers to campus, VASD creates an interdisciplinary environment that fosters artistic appreciation and critical inquiry.

 The 2013-2014 lecture series centered around the theme of Interventions.
 This series examined the possibilities and types of interventions existing in the cultural realm today.
 Interventions are ruptures in systems or moments of directional change that often create new perspectives – like a New Year’s resolution or a political revolt.
 Historically, art and design interventions have run concurrently with, and sometimes led, new ways of seeing the world.